clean-docker/ghost-cms/README.md

 curl -o dccl https://raw.githubusercontent.com/woosungchoi/ghost-cms/master/dccl && bash dccl setup && rm -f dccl
 ```

 🎉Done!
-Access your https://localhost:your_port/ghost to access the admin panel and create your account.
+Access your http://localhost:your_port/ghost or http://your_domain:your_port/ghost to access the admin panel and create your account.

 ## Commands